Statement of Auditing Standards No. 115 (SAS 115)

 What happens if my department is audited and there is no documentation of the performance of control activities?

 If documentation cannot be provided to the auditor that control activities have been performed, it is as if it hasn’t been done.
-This may result in an audit deficiency reportable to the Regents.
+This may result in an audit deficiency reportable to the Regents and award sponsors.
 Departments need to ensure that they maintain sufficient documentation to support the performance of these activities.

 Will the non-performance of a control activity trigger additional SAS 115 reporting requirements for a department or for the University?

-It depends.
 If the non-performance of the control activity results in a deficiency that is noted by our auditors and is material, it may be reported to the UC Regents.
-Adverse audit opinions resulting from SAS 115 findings could also subject the University to greater scrutiny by other agencies and may impact the University’s ability to attract research funding.
+Adverse audit opinions resulting from SAS 115 findings could also subject the University to greater scrutiny by other agencies and may impact the University’s ability to obtain research funding.

 How does the departmental SAS 115 certification process relate to the annual financial statement audit by external auditors?

 Key controls exist within central unit processes and/or within department activities.
-The key controls listed on the Department Key Controls Documentation are those specifically associated with a department.
+Key controls are listed on the Best Practices in Internal Controls Blink page.

-During our annual financial statement audit, our external auditors will test our key controls in order to give an opinion on our University financial statements.
-If deficiencies are found within a key control, then this may lead to reportable audit findings to the Regents.
+During our annual financial statement audit, our external auditors will test our key controls.
+If deficiencies are found within a key control, this may lead to reportable audit findings to the Regents.

 Find answers, request services, or get help from our team at the UC San Diego Services & Support portal.